 5. Make a mindfulness jar

 These DIY mindfulness jars are quick to make and can offer you a distraction from any negative thoughts.
 They can make a great addition to your office desk or your bedside table.
-All you need is a Mason jar, glitter, glitter glue and super glue, which can all be bought on Amazon quite cheaply.
-Simply follow the instructions in the video below and then sit back, watch the glitter and relax!
+All you need is a jar, some hot water, and some clear glue, which can all be bought on Amazon quite cheaply.
+You’ll also need something sparkly!
+To find out how to make your own eco-friendly glitter out of salt and food colouring, take a look at this YouTube video here.
+Alternatively, you could try using sand.
+Simply follow the instructions in the video below and then sit back, relax and enjoy!

 6. Keep your cereal boxes firmly closed with this handy tip